Christy Mathewson

 Mathewson grew up in Factoryville, Pennsylvania, and began playing semiprofessional baseball when he was 14 years old.
 He played in the minor leagues in 1899, recording a record of 21 wins and two losses.
-He pitched for the New York Giants the next season, but was sent back to the minors.
-He eventually returned to the Giants, and went on to win a National League record 373 career games, tied Grover Cleveland Alexander for the third most career wins of all-time.
-He led the Giants to their first World Series championship in franchise history in the 1905 World Series by pitching a single World Series record three shutouts.
-Mathewson never pitched on Sundays, owing to his Christian beliefs.
+He pitched for the Giants the next season, but was sent back to the minors.
+He eventually returned to the Giants and went on to win a National League record 373 career games, tying Grover Cleveland Alexander for the third-most career wins of all time.
+He led the Giants to the franchise's first World Series championship in 1905 by pitching a single World Series record three shutouts.
+He also holds the record for career shutouts in the World Series, with four.
+Mathewson never pitched on Sundays, owing to his devout Christian beliefs.
 Mathewson served in the United States Army's Chemical Warfare Service in World War I, and was accidentally exposed to chemical weapons during training.
-His respiratory system was weakened from the exposure, causing him to contract tuberculosis, from which he died in Saranac Lake, New York, in 1925.
+His respiratory system was weakened from the exposure, causing him to contract tuberculosis, from which he died in Saranac Lake, New York in 1925.

 Early life

-Mathewson was born in Factoryville, Pennsylvania, and attended high school at Keystone Academy.
+Christopher Mathewson was born on August 12, 1880, in Factoryville, Pennsylvania, and he attended high school at Keystone Academy.

 College career

 He attended college at Bucknell University, where he served as class president and played on the school's football, basketball, and baseball teams.
 Mathewson was also a member of the fraternity of Phi Gamma Delta.
-His first experience of semi-professional baseball came in 1895, when he was just 14 years old.
+His first experience of semi-professional baseball came in 1895, when he was 14 years old.
 The manager of the Factoryville ball club asked Mathewson to pitch in a game with a rival team in Mill City, Pennsylvania.
 Mathewson helped his hometown team to a 19–17 victory, but with his batting rather than his pitching.
 He continued to play baseball during his years at Bucknell, pitching for minor league teams in Honesdale and Meridian, Pennsylvania.
 Mathewson was selected to the Walter Camp All-American football team in 1900.
 He was a drop-kicker.